-Castilla-Ávila studied guitar at Conservatorio Superior de Sevilla with J. Calero, at London College of Music with C. Bonell, at Guildhall School of Music with R. Brightmore, at Mozarteum University in Salzburg with I. Siewers and at Arizona State University with F. Koonce.
-He studied composition at Mozarteum under A. Hölszky and R. Febel and at Luxemburg Conservatoire under A. Müllenbac
+Agustin Castilla-Ávila studied guitar at the Conservatorio Superior de Sevilla under Josefina Calero, at London College of Music under Carlos Bonell, at Guildhall School of Music with Robert Brightmore, at Mozarteum University in Salzburg under Maria Isabel Siewers and at Arizona State University under Frank Koonce.
+He studied composition at Mozarteum under Adriana Hölszky and Reinhard Febel, and at Luxemburg Conservatoire under Alexander Müllenbac.

-Master classes from guitarists D. Russell, M. Barrueco, R. Dyens, etc. and from composers S. Sciarrino, D. Schnebel, C. Halffter, T. Marco, J. Kaipainen, J. Tiensuu, etc. He was teaching at Conservatorio Profesional de Ceuta and at Conservatorio Elemental de Lucena, both in Spain.
-And he was teaching at Arizona State University.
-He is an artistic advisor of the Microtonal Music Society in Austria, giving regular lectures at Reina Sofia in Madrid, St. Petersburg Conservatory, Guildhall School of Music in London, Yong Siew Toh Conservatory in Singapore, etc.
+He has taken master classes from guitarists including David Russell, Manuel Barrueco and, Roland Dyens; and from composers including Salvatore Sciarrino, Dieter Schnebel, Cristobal Halffter, Tomás Marco, Jouni Kaipainen and Jukka Tiensuu.
+He has taught at the Conservatorio Profesional de Ceuta and at the Conservatorio Elemental de Lucena, both in Spain; and at Arizona State University.
+He is an artistic advisor of the Microtonal Music Society in Austria, giving regular lectures worldwide, including Reina Sofia in Madrid, St. Petersburg Conservatory, Guildhall School of Music in London, and Yong Siew Toh Conservatory in Singapore.

-He has been awarded the Music Prize 2013 from the Region of Salzburg.
+He was awarded the Music Prize 2013 from the Region of Salzburg.